Tyres for cars, vans and utes

 - you check your tyre pressures regularly

-Wheel misalignment can increase the wear on your tyres and your fuel consumption.
-Visible signs of that your tyres aren’t aligned correctly include wear on the tyre shoulder, or uneven wear over the tyre tread.
+Wheel misalignment can increase the wear on your tyres and increase your fuel consumption.
+Visible signs that your tyres aren’t aligned correctly include wear on the tyre shoulder, or uneven wear over the tyre tread.

-Reasons your wheels may become misalignment include:
+Reasons your wheels may become misaligned include:

-- faulty steering joints
+- faulty, or wear in steering joints

 - a knock to the wheel, such as hitting a kerb